Health & Physical Education

 The Elementary Physical Education Programs at MISD allow students and teachers opportunities to participate in several special events outside of our regular program offerings.
 Each campus has a choice of which activities best fit their campus goals.

 This event is sponsored by the American Heart Association and is an educational fundraising event for medical research that helps prevent heart disease and stroke.
-Not only does JRFH teach our elementary students the benefits of physical activity and ways to keep their heart healthy, but it also engages them in community service.
+Not only does KHC teach our elementary students the benefits of physical activity and ways to keep their heart healthy, but it also engages them in community service.
 Many of our schools choose to conduct this event during the month of February to coincide with Valentine's Day!
-Mesquite ISD received a Distinguished Service Award in 2007 for its outstanding participation in Jump Rope/Hoops for Heart and AHA's Go Red Campaign.
+Mesquite ISD received a Distinguished Service Award in 2010 for its outstanding participation in Kids Heart Challenge and AHA's Go Red Campaign.
 The award helped fund a research project at the UT Southwestern Medical Center.

 End of Year Play Days